mongodb/specifications/source/auth/auth.rst

 mechanism_properties
 	MUST NOT be specified.

-MONGODB-IAM
+MONGODB-AWS
 ~~~~~~~~~~~

 :since: 4.4

-MONGODB-IAM authenticates using AWS IAM credentials (an access key ID and a secret access key), `temporary IAM credentials <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html>`_ obtained from an
+MONGODB-AWS authenticates using AWS IAM credentials (an access key ID and a secret access key), `temporary AWS IAM credentials <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html>`_ obtained from an
 `AWS Security Token Service (STS) <https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html>`_
 `Assume Role <https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html>`_ request,
-or temporary IAM credentials assigned to an `EC2 instance <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html>`_ or ECS task.
+or temporary AWS IAM credentials assigned to an `EC2 instance <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html>`_ or ECS task.
 Temporary credentials, in addition to an access key ID and a secret access key, includes a security (or session) token.

-MONGODB-IAM requires that a client create a randomly generated nonce.
+MONGODB-AWS requires that a client create a randomly generated nonce.
 It is
 imperative, for security sake, that this be as secure and truly random as possible.

 All messages between MongoDB clients and servers are sent as BSON V1.1 Objects in the payload field of saslStart and saslContinue.